 What is Acupuncture?

 Acupuncture is an alternative form of therapy most commonly used for painful conditions and the relief of nerve symptoms such as carpel tunnel and sciatica.
 Thin, single use, sterile needles are inserted into specific acupuncture points to stimulate the nerves under the skin and in muscle tissue to trigger the bodies healing response.
-Richard our skilled physiotherapist has trained in the use of acupuncture and finds that is extremely beneficial in treating a range of painful muscular and neurological problems.
+Acupuncture is extremely beneficial in treating a range of painful muscular and neurological problems.

-While he often uses acupuncture alone for many conditions, he has also developed a unique type of session we have called Acu-phys.
-This combines traditional physiotherapy techniques with targeted acupuncture points to enhance the treatment effect.
+While acupuncture is often used alone for many conditions, our therapy team have also developed a unique type of session we have called Acu-phys.
+This combines traditional physiotherapy type techniques with targeted acupuncture points to enhance the treatment effect.
 Many clients find that this dual therapy extends the length of time between appointments and speeds up the healing process.